 If these measures fail to bring about the expected results and reports of illegal or fraudulent merchandise continue, legislation could be enacted restricting commercial activity carried out via the Internet.
-Depending on the degree of restriction entailed by such legislation, it could negatively affect the Group's earnings.
+Depending on the degree of restriction entailed by such legislation, it could negatively affect the Group's earnings by, for example, discouraging participation in Yahoo!
+Auctions, which would result in reduced system-use fees.
+Legislation could also result in a contraction in the Yahoo!
+Premium subscriber base.